 Although researchers do not note that sleep apnoea is on the list of CRC research projects, it should be.
 Sleep apnoea is one of the most prevalent and dangerous types of sleep disturbance.
 It may affect as much as 25% of all men and 9% of women in Australia.
 It has been associated with an increased risk of heart disease, stroke, and the type of events that the CRC focuses on.
 This includes daytime sleepiness, loss of motivation, and car and workplace accidents.

 Fortunately, we already know that there are good treatments to correct problems associated with sleep apnoea.
-Oral appliance therapy and continuous positive airway pressure (CPAP) are both effective sleep apnea treatments that can reduce the effects of sleep apnoea on a person’s sleep and productivity.
+Oral appliance therapy and continuous positive airway pressure (CPAP) are both effective sleep apnoea treatments that can reduce the effects of sleep apnoea on a person’s sleep and productivity.

 To learn more about your sleep apnoea treatment options in the Sydney area, please contact David Lee Dentist.